Amur–Yakutsk Mainline

 The Amur–Yakutsk Mainline (Амуро-Якутская магистраль, Amuro-Yakutskaya Magistral), abbreviated to AYaM (Russian АЯM), is a partially complete railway in eastern Russia, linking the Trans–Siberian Railway and Baikal–Amur Mainline with the Sakha Republic.

 Passenger services on the line go from Tynda to the town of Nizhny Bestyakh, opposite the river from Yakutsk.
 In November 2011, construction of the railway reached Nizhny Bestyakh.
-The final step required to bring the railway into the city itself is a combined road and rail bridge, to be constructed upstream of Yakutsk where the river is narrower.

 The railway via Nizhny Bestyakh is planned in the long term to form the start of a railway towards Magadan and possibly even across the Bering Strait.

 Route

 The line is single-track, excepting the double-track section from Tynda to Bestuzhevo, which is shared with the Baikal–Amur Mainline (BAM).
 The full length of the line is not electrified.

 As in most of Siberia, the construction and operation of the railway are complicated by the large temperature variations, ranging from under -50 °C in winter to over 30 °C in summer, as well as the challenges of building on permafrost in difficult terrain.

 The line currently has an official length of 1,213 km, branching from the Trans–Siberian railway at Bamovskaya station, near Skovorodino in Amur Oblast.
 The line continues north, joining the Baikal–Amur Mainline near Tynda and continuing along the BAM for 27 km before branching northwards at Bestuzhevo.
 The line in this section crosses the Gilyuy River twice.
 Shortly after entering the Sakha Republic, the line passes through the 1,300 m Nagorny tunnel under the Stanovoy Range.

 In the highlands of southern Sakha Republic, the line crosses numerous further rivers, including the Iyengra and Chulman, before reaching the coal-mining area around Neryungri at around 400 km.
 The settlement of Berkakit, situated 9 km south of Neryungri, was founded in 1977 as the base for the railway's operations in the south of the Sakha Republic.
 Berkakit is the official starting point for the current project to construct the railway to Yakutsk (officially referred to as the Berkakit–Tommot–Yakutsk Line), and the majority of the town's workforce is employed either in management or maintenance of the railway.

 To the north of Neryungri, the railway crosses the Aldan Highlands, before reaching Aldan at kilometre 686, where the main offices of the Yakutia Railways are located.
 The current terminus of the operating section of the line is Tommot, on the right bank of the Aldan River at kilometer 767.